srey942/video-apis-assessment/README.md

   name as `file` and in `value`, select a video file and send the request.

 * Video metadata API - The upload API can be tested by using the following URL : `localhost:3000/video/metadata/:videoId`.
 The videoId should be on the URL as a parameter.
 The `videoId` can be found on the supabase storage.
-The videoId is nothing butunique name of the video that is stored in the supabase.
+The videoId is nothing but the unique name of the video that is stored in the supabase.

 * Merge Video API - The merge API can be tested using the following URL :